cs4s/steam-2019/week-4/presentations/recap.md

 # Teacher Accounts + Remixing

-- The Creative Computing materials were written before *Teacher Accounts* were made available
+- The original Creative Computing materials were written before *Teacher Accounts* were made available
 - We will use *Remixing* for the Debug It! activities today
 - I will demonstrate how you can set up your own *Class Studios*
 - I will also demonstrate how *Class Studios* can be used to share projects as well